TXNM Energy, Inc. research snapshot

 Fundamental monitor

-Track NM regulatory commission hearings and decisions, Blackstone acquisition timeline, TXNM quarterly EPS, net debt, rate case filings, customer growth, and renewable generation capacity additions.
-Also monitor Texas regulatory developments for TNMP operations.
+Track NMPRC and NRC hearings and decisions, the Blackstone acquisition timeline, TXNM quarterly EPS, net debt, rate case filings, customer and load growth, and the PNM resource portfolio application.
+Monitor Texas regulatory developments for TNMP, whose rate case settlement was approved on July 30, 2026.

-Reduce exposure if the NM regulatory calendar slips significantly, if Blackstone signals renegotiation, or if TXNM operating earnings deteriorate faster than guided.
+Reduce exposure if the NMPRC or NRC calendar slips significantly, if Blackstone signals renegotiation or a further extension, or if TXNM operating earnings deteriorate faster than guided.

 Investment research summary